 This rule applies to all vessels of all sizes, including motorized and non-motorized.

 If your boat is longer than 16 feet, you will also need to carry day signals, which can be in the form of an orange distress flag or hand held orange smoke signal.
 Night visual distress signals can include red flares or an electronic distress light.

-You are also required to have a sound signalling device, such as a whistle, while boating on all Illinois waters.
+You are also required to have a sound signalling device, such as a whistle, to comply with Illinois boating rules.

 Minimum Age To Kayak And Boat